26 August 2009

 Why go to this trouble?
 Dust smothers skin and feather parasites and absorbs excess oil that’s removed as the dust is preened away.
 Did you know you can clean your hair using powder?
 It’s the same idea.

 House sparrows take dust baths even when water is available.
 Maybe the first house sparrow came from a desert climate.
-After all, their Paleolithic fossils have been found in Ouum-Qatafa Cave in Israel.
-If they can clean with dust and save water for drinking, why not?
+After all, their Paleolithic fossils have been found in Ouum-Qatafa Cave in the Judean Desert.

 This summer we’ve had so much rain the house sparrows must be hard pressed to find any dry dirt.
 They might have to use my bird bath after all.